csci-1301/csci-1301.github.io/lectures/170_static_elements/readme.md

     - The `NumRectangles` variable is now declared `private`, which means only the Rectangle constructor will be able to increment it.
 Before, it would have been possible for the `Main` method to execute something liek `Rectangle.NumRectangles = 1;` and throw off the count.

-    - The `GetNumRectangles` method can't access `length` or `width` because they are instance variables, but it can access `NumRectangles`
+    - The `GetNumRectangles` method cannot access `length` or `width` because they are instance variables, but it can access `NumRectangles`

     - The static method would be called from the `Main` method like this: